MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-01-20-RedBlackTreeInsertion.md

 ## First Step `P`'s Sibling is Black

 Now consider the case that `U` is black.
+Also, assume that `P` is the left child of `G`; we will assume this for the rest of post.
+For the other case, see the brief discussion in the last section at the bottom of this post.

 Note that we now don't know the color of `U`'s children.
 For now, forget the color of `N`; let's see if we can fix the imbalance in black nodes without using this information.
 So we have the following situation:

 ![P Sibling Also Black]({{site . url}}/assets/2018-01-20-pics/unbalancedBlack3B.svg)